bradenfarris/White-Paper.md/Whitepaper1.md

 Social media is a good way to determine how the general public feels about a topic, atleast with the younger generations.
 The **#riverotter on Twitter** produces thousands of results on the social media platform.
 After scrolling through numerous pages, the overall tone towards river otters is quite clear.
 People who use #riverotter are normal people, conservationists, and government entities, and all of them have a positive message about the river otter.
 These messages draw attention to the cuteness of the river otter and it also drive the importance of the river otter in America's rivers.
 This drives home that the wildlife departments of both state and federal levels, normal people who have no wildlife background, and scientists all have postive views of the river otter.
 This may indicate that people who complain about river otters are not extremely vocal about their distain for them and that they are of older generations.

 The complaints of otters from landowners and business owners towards wildlife agencies does not reflect in social media.
-It is also worthy to note that there has been no orgization or outcry calling for the extirmination of the otter, such as feral pigs.
+It is also worthy to note that there has been no orgization or outcry calling for the extirmination of the otter, such as for the feral pig.

+# Call to Action

+It is overwhelmingly apparent that the river otter's stay in Missouri is in for the long haul.
+It has long endured over hunting and trapping, and is now considered a full success story.
+However the river otter's population has admittingly surpassed expectations and when a certain couple of situations occur they can be bad for Missouri.
+These situations are private landowners ponds being wiped out of fish, and local marinas that experience an annoyance of river otters on their businesses.

+My call to action is for